Vietnam.vn - Nền tảng quảng bá Việt Nam

 Điểm danh 12 hệ thống tàu điện ngầm tốt nhất thế giới

-The metro system makes it easier and more convenient for people to move around Copenhagen's inner city.
+The subway system makes it easier and more convenient for people to travel around downtown Copenhagen.
 (Source: stateofgreen)

-The Copenhagen Metro, designed in a simple Scandi style, is renowned for its cleanliness and punctuality.
-Although the trains are short by international standards, they operate with an impressive frequency of one train every two minutes during peak hours.
+The Copenhagen Metro system, designed in the simple Scandi style, is renowned for its cleanliness and punctuality.
+Although the trains are shorter than international standards, they operate with impressive frequency during peak hours, with a train every two minutes.
 Outside of peak hours, trains depart every three minutes during the day and every 15 minutes at night.

 Paris Metro